danvalsky/danielhers.github.io/ucca/divergences.md

+---
+layout: base
-# Content Differences in Syntactic and Semantic Representations
+title:  'Content Differences in Syntactic and Semantic Representations'
+---

 This page provides detailed examples to accompany the following <a href="../divergences.pdf">paper</a>: